2026 05 06

 11. Where to Find More Information

-For information about pilgrimages, please contact the Vilnius Pilgrims Centre.
+For information about pilgrimages and the congress, please contact the Vilnius Pilgrim Center.

 📞 +370 677 21 591

-For general visitor information about Vilnius, visit the Vilnius Tourist Information Centre.
+For general visitor information about Vilnius, visit the Vilnius Tourist Information Center.

 Here you will find: